Powers of the Cartier operator on Artin-Schreier covers: Powers of the Cartier operator on stalks

 This explicit description of the action of the iterated Cartier operator allows us to describe its kernel.

 \begin{corollary} Let $\om = \sum_{i=0}^{p-1} \om_i y^i$ be an element of $\Om_{Y,\eta'}^1$.
 Then $V_Y^n(\om)=0$ if and only if $V_X^n(\om_{p-1})=0$ and for every $j<p-1$ we have

-\end{corollary} \begin{proof} This is an application of Lemma \ref{lemVYinVX}.
+\end{corollary} \begin{proof} This is an application of Lemma~\ref{lemVYinVX}.
 By assumption each $y^j$ term of $V_Y^n(\om)$ vanishes.
 If $j=p-1$, the coefficient equals $V_X^n(\om_{p-1})$, which must therefore equal zero.
-For $j<p-1$ we take the term with $j=j_1=j_2=\ldots=j_n$, which equals $V_X^n(\om_j)$, out of the large sum, giving the result. \end{proof}
+In the case $j<p-1$ we take the term with $j=j_1=j_2=\ldots=j_n$, which equals $V_X^n(\om_j)$, out of the large sum, giving the result. \end{proof}

-Recall from Lemma \ref{lemsplitting} that we have the maps
+Recall from Lemma~\ref{lemsplitting} that we have the maps

-Lemma \ref{lemsplit} shows that we can take $D_i=0$ in the case $X=\P^1$.
+Lemma~\ref{lemsplit} shows that we can take $D_i=0$ in the case $X=\PP^1$.
 Using these maps, we can write any element $\om_i \in F_*\Om_X^1(E_i)$ as

 \begin{definition} We define the map $\ph$ of sheaves on $X$:

 where the rightmost arrow is $\bigoplus r_i$. \end{definition}